Ellen Ernst Kossek: Research interests

 Kossek specializes in advancing research to practice in organizations and society in the following areas: employer support of work, family, and personal life, technology and Work-life boundaries, gender and leadership, Work place Flexibility, Talent Management of Gender & Multicultural Diversity, and Work, Family, and Health organizational change initiatives.

 Publications

 Kossek has written, edited and published well over 100 books, book chapters and journal articles.
 She has been published in numerous journals, which include the Academy of Management Journal, Personnel Psychology, the Industrial and Labor Relations Review, Journal of Applied Psychology, California Management Review, Harvard Business Review, Academy of Management Annals, and many more.
 She is well known for her co-authored book CEO of Me: Creating a Life that Works in the Flexible Job Age.
-Dr. Kossek and her research has been cited in national and international media including NPR, Forbes, Huffington Post, Washington Post, the Financial Times, Wall Street Journal and Wharton Sirius Radio.
+Dr. Kossek and her research has been cited in national and international media including NPR, Forbes, CNN, Huffington Post, Washington Post, the Financial Times, the Atlantic, Time Magazine, Rolling Stone, New York Times, Wall Street Journal and Wharton Sirius Radio.